lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Oct.
+2019\] We received the best poster award in ACM MobiCom 2019, which is collaborated with Prof. Yingying Chen's group.
+Congratulations!

+\[Oct.
 2019\] One paper is accepted by IEEE Transactions on Mobile Computing.

 \[Sep.
 2019\] I was nominated as the candidate ranking 1st in Dept. CSE (033) of SJTU for the National Scholarship for Doctoral Student at the 2019 academic year.
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15682.htm)